FDR’s “Four Freedoms” Speech

 What does FDR's "Four Freedoms" speech reveal about the variety of different attitudes, priorities, and political philosophies encompassed by the word "freedom"?

-Students will become familiar with the substance, context, subtext, and significance of the most famous portion of Franklin Delano Roosevelt's 1941 State of the Union Address.
+Examine the substance, context, subtext, and significance of the most famous portion of Franklin Delano Roosevelt's 1941 State of the Union Address.

-Students will understand the influence of political rhetoric and oratory on the ongoing process of refining our definitions of "freedom."
+Evaluate the influence of political rhetoric and oratory on the ongoing process of refining our definitions of "freedom."

-Students will be able to explain, on a very rudimentary level, longstanding theoretical debates over the scope and meaning of freedom.
+Evaluate longstanding theoretical debates over the scope and meaning of freedom.